magidandrew/smap/README.md

     ./testall.sh -k

-   To run example smap programs:
+   To run example smap programs (which are located in the examples folder):

     ./runExample.sh <exampleProgramName>